PJHkorea/fluid-mesh-hpc/README.md

 This software repository is published under the **GNU General Public License v3**.
 This codebase serves as an official, un-expungable **Defensive Prior Art Registration**.
 Any attempt by centralized enterprise entities or patent monetization agents to enclose, clone, privatize, or restrict these specific structural topographies, JAX isolation gates, or branchless C-MUX emulation mechanisms is legally prohibited under international copyleft patent grant clauses.

 ---

+## 🔒 Defensive Patent Notice & Cross-Domain Linkage (GNU GPLv3 Enforced)

+This software is published under the terms of the **GNU GPLv3**, and its technological framework stands as an official defensive prior art cross-engineered alongside the **[Quantum-Mesh-QEC]** (**Apache 2.0**) project.

+### 🔄 Cross-Domain Derivative & Prior Art Notice

+*  Core 3-tier, branchless emulation, and gradient isolation from this repo are linked to **[Quantum-Mesh-QEC]**.
+Any attempt to privatize, clone, or restrict these specific mechanisms—whether in fluid dynamics or other fields—within **proprietary closed-source architectures** will immediately activate the reciprocal **GNU GPLv3 copyleft patent protections** of this codebase.

+---